Property group EPIC Suisse plans Swiss IPO

-EPIC's portfolio of 25 properties has a fair value of around 1.5 billion Swiss francs as of the end of 2021, it said in a statement.
-Its IFRS Net Asset Value was 578 million francs.
+EPIC's portfolio of 25 properties in the Lake Geneva and Zurich areas had a fair value of around 1.5 billion Swiss francs ($1.51 billion) as of the end of 2021, it said in a statement.
+Its IFRS net asset value was 578 million francs.

 Credit Suisse CSGN.S and Zuercher Kantonalbank ZKB.UL are joint global coordinators and joint bookrunners.
 Swiss Finance & Property AG is co-manager.